 3. Keep it simple and include links to more information

 Coming back to writing for a high-schooler, your target reader also has a short attention span.
 He is easily distracted by cute kitten videos.
 So write with this in mind.

 Keep the information bite-sized and break big topics down into sections or even a series of posts.

-A good example of this is Fluid IT Service’s three-post series on the past, present and future of cloud computing.
-This series goes into great detail about the evolution of the cloud – but if that was all written as a single blog post, it might be almost impossible to read in one sitting!
-Wade Yeaman took a complex subject and broke it down into three digestible chunks.
+A good example of this is DataStax’s three-post series, “Get Your Head in the Clouds” (here is part 2 and part 3).
+This series goes into great detail about storage attached indexing (SAI) — but if that was all written as a single blog post, it might be almost impossible to read in one sitting!
+Matt Kennedy took a complex subject and broke it down into three digestible chunks.

-If you want to squeeze even more value out of your blog real estate, and you want to provide more information to satisfy voracious blog readers, just link to related posts.
-You can do this contextually – that is, hyperlinking text in a sentence – or you can call out articles for further reading at the end of your blog.
+If you want to squeeze even more value out of your blog real estate, and you want to provide more information to satisfy voracious blog readers, resist the urge to overstuff your blog — instead, link to related posts.
+You can do this contextually — that is, hyperlinking text in a sentence — or you can call out articles for further reading at the end of your blog.
 You can even do both of these things in the same blog post.
 I promise the blog police won’t arrest you for it.
-In fact, linking to other posts that you wrote AND linking to posts that other people have written on a topic is really fantastic for your SEO (search engine optimization).
-I highly, highly recommend doing this.
+In fact, linking to other posts that you wrote AND linking to posts that other people have written on a topic can be really fantastic for your SEO.

 4. Format for easy reading

 Most people skim blogs more than they read them.
 Formatting your posts to facilitate skimming — that is, making your major points stand out visually — is a smart thing to do, especially for technical or complex topics.